andresgranizo/devsu/README.md

     npx cypress open
     ```

-For more details on how to run the tests and the covered test cases, refer to the `README.md` file inside the `apiTest` folder.
+For more details on how to run the tests and the covered test cases, refer to the `README.md` file inside the `apiTest` folder or `teste2e` folder as well.

 ---